-If you have now deduced that it is your charger at fault, head over to our Oral-B chargers page to find a suitable replacement.
+If you have now deduced that it is your charger at fault, head over to our Oral-B chargers page or Philips Sonicare chargers page to find a suitable replacement charger.
 Otherwise, continue below for help fixing the toothbrush itself.

 Internal Toothbrush Fault

-There are two main causes for charging faults inside the toothbrush, either damaged components for example from being dropped, or a failed battery.
+There are two main causes for charging faults inside the toothbrush, either damaged components for example from being dropped or from water seeping inside, or a failed battery.

 Over the years the performance of your toothbrush’s internal rechargeable battery will gradually deteriorate.
 This means that you will get fewer brushing sessions out of a charge and will need to recharge the toothbrush more frequently.
 Once you find you are recharging the toothbrush too often it might be time for you to replace the battery in your toothbrush.
 We have published photographic guides for replacing the battery in various Philips Sonicare, Braun Oral-B and Colgate Omron toothbrushes in the Guides section of our website here, so take a look at replacing the battery in your toothbrush to restore it to full power again.

 If you need to use a toothbrush repair service we have a dedicated page here to help you find a suitable solution.

 Finally, if you decide that your toothbrush is beyond repair or it is prohibitively expensive/complicated to do so, we can help you decide which new toothbrush to buy to replace it using our best new electric toothbrush page.

 84 thoughts on “Why Your Braun Oral-B or Sonicare Toothbrush Is Not Charging”